BfE-Technology/BfE-Technology.github.io/index.md

 <br>

-Sign up for our <a href="https://opps.bridgesforenterprise.com/technology" target="_blank">latest projects and roles</a> or <a href="mailto:technology@bridgesforenterprise.com">email us</a> today about how you want to get involved!
+Don't want to miss updates on our <a href="https://opps.bridgesforenterprise.com/technology" target="_blank">latest projects and roles</a>?
+Sign up for our newly launched  or <a href="mailto:technology@bridgesforenterprise.com">email us</a> today about how you want to get involved!

 <br>
 <br>